Freeman-md/markdown-preview/README.md

 # Markdown Preview

-This is a markdown editor built with PHP and JQuery allowing you to easily convert markdowns to HTML easily.
+This is a markdown editor built with PHP and JQuery allowing you to easily preview and copy markdowns.

 ## Setup